 - Evaluate permissions mapping and file path to ensure they meet SharePoint Online requirements.

 - Execute the migration.

-This approach may lead to some user confusion, as it creates a hybrid model where original documents in the SharePoint site are only accessible from the SharePoint site and documents created from Teams can be accessed from either Teams or SharePoint.
+This approach may lead to some user confusion, as it creates a hybrid model where original documents in the SharePoint site are only accessible from that site and users can access documents created on Teams from either platform.